purpleprotocol/purpleprotocol.github.io/_posts/2019-02-32-participate-in-purple-crowdfunding-campaign.markdown

 date:   2019-02-23 13:24:41 +0300
 author: Octavian Oncescu
 categories: purple crowdfunding
+description: Imagine a world where you can send or trade any kind of asset with anyone in the world, instantly...
 ---

 Imagine a world where you can send or trade any kind of asset with anyone in the world,instantly.
 A world where anyone in the world can receive funds to jumpstart a project, even if they are in Africa.
 A world where central banks do not control the issuance of currency.
 A world that is fairer for everyone.